Intratec TEC-22

-The Intratec TEC-22 is a semi-automatic handgun chambered in .22 Long Rifle.
+The Intratec TEC-22 is a semi-automatic handgun chambered in .22 Long Rifle manufactured by Intratec.
 It was also marketed as the Scorpion and Sport-22.
 The TEC-22 operates using a straight blow-back action.

 The TEC-22 is constructed largely from molded plastic and stamped metal parts.
 The materials used, along with its extremely simple design, allowed the gun to be made and marketed inexpensively.
-The TEC-22 is designed to use magazines and drums made for the popular Ruger 10/22 rifle.
+The TEC-22 is designed to use both standard and drum magazines made for the popular Ruger 10/22 rifle.